r-lib/xml2/cran-comments.md

 ## Release summary

-This is a path release fixing a minor issue in the previous release
+This is a patch release fixing CRAN failures

 ## Test environments

-* local OS X install, R 3.6.1.
+* local macOS install, R 3.6.2.
-* Ubuntu 12.04 (on travis-ci), R-oldrel, R-release, R-devel
+* Ubuntu 14.04 (on travis-ci), R-oldrel, R-release, R-devel
-* Windows Server 2012 R2 (x64), R 3.6.1
+* Windows Server 2012 R2 (x64), R 3.6.2
 * Rhub

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs:
+There were 1 NOTEs:

 * checking installed package size ...
 NOTE installed size is  6.7Mb